-- After crime and antisocial behaviour and traffic congestion, residents are most likely to cite litter as the third thing they most dislike about living in the area (19% say this).
-Nearly one in ten say they most dislike that the area is dirty or run down (9%). - In previous survey iterations the majority of residents said they were satisfied with recycling collections (77%) and refuse collections (73%), though levels of satisfaction were falling. - Satisfaction with local tips and reuse and recycling centres (51%) and bulky waste collection (35%) were substantially lower and had also decreased between 2016 and 2018. - Recycling rates in Haringey rose in the last year by 4% but remain below pre 2018 levels and the London Average (which increased by 0.8%).
-At the same time Residual household waste has continued its slow decline, decreasing 2.6% in the last 4 years, though the London Average has been consistently decreasing since 2015-16 and at a faster rate (5.9% in the last 4 years)
+- After crime and antisocial behaviour, residents are most likely to cite litter as the thing they most dislike about living in the area (33% say this).
+More than one in seven say they most dislike that the area is dirty or run down (15%). - Despite this, the majority of residents say they are satisfied with recycling collections (77%) and refuse collections (73%), though levels of satisfaction have come down since the previous survey - Satisfaction with local tips and reuse and recycling centres (51%) and bulky waste collection (35%) is substantially lower and has also decreased since 2016. - Recycling rates in Haringey fell in the last year by 2.5% and remain below pre 2018 levels and the London Average.
+At the same time Residual household waste has slowly increased over the years (3.7% increase since 2016/17), whilst the London average has fallen significantly.